PrefectHQ/prefect/docs/guides/specifying-upstream-dependencies.md

 ## Determination methods

-A task or subflow's upstream dependencies can be inferred automatically via its inputs, or stated explicitly via the `wait_for` parameter.
+A task or subflow's upstream dependencies can be inferred automatically through its inputs, or stated explicitly with the `wait_for` parameter.

 ### Automatic